emilia276223/to_Bach_or_not_to_Bach/README.md

 * Mozart
 * Schumann

-From the MIDI files we extract featues that seem useful for composer recognition.
-Theese features will be used to train and test the model.
+We extract features from the MIDI files that seem useful for composer recognition.
+We will use these features to train and test the model.

 ## Goal

-The goal is to teach chosen models to classify the music (by features) to it's composer.
+The goal is to teach chosen models to classify the music (by features) to its composer.